kaiwan/L2_kernel_trg/README.md

+# L2_kernel_trg
-Source code : for the kaiwanTECH 'Linux Kernel Internals' corporate training sessions.
+Source code plus utils : for the kaiwanTECH 'Linux Kernel Internals' corporate training sessions.

 -----------------------------------------------------------
 A NOTE to participants of the training course(s) follows: